 [sta_anchor id=”kitchen” unsan=”kitchen” /]

 Started a few years ago, our collective kitchen is intended for anyone who wants to keep healthy food habits, gain useful knowledge and get involved in the community by sharing values of solidarity, equity, mutual support while developing new skills.

 Over the last few years, we have undergone a slow but steady move towards increasing the amount of fresh products in our food baskets.

-Sun Youth’s urban vegetable gardens provide its food bank with fresh vegetables of a wide variety and grown over a long period of time; from asparagus and rhubarb in May to potatoes and carrots in November, including peppers, tomatoes, salads, cucumbers, zucchinis, eggplants, beans and mushrooms, and also fruits such as grapes and raspberries.
+Sun Youth’s urban vegetable gardens provide its food bank with fresh vegetables of a wide variety grown over a long period of time; from asparagus and rhubarb in May to potatoes and carrots in November, including peppers, tomatoes, salads, cucumbers, zucchinis, eggplants, beans and mushrooms, and also fruits such as grapes and raspberries.
 To these are also added vegetables from gleaning activities on farms off the island.
 We help pick vegetables from farms and the harvest is shared between the farmer and our organization, once again providing top quality food to our clients.

 Urban agriculture also has an educational component.
 Sun Youth Day Camp kids participate in the vegetable harvest.
 Once a week the various groups of campers and their counsellors lend a hand to the gardeners.
-They introduce them to the incredible variety of vegetables grown, help them recognize honey flowers, explain pollination and related environmental issues.
+We introduce them to the incredible variety of vegetables grown, help them recognize honey flowers, and explain pollination and related environmental issues.